roguewatt/via-framework/README.md

 ### MISO Example 2: Sequential Multi-Input Forecast

-A sequential model uses one multivariate input sequence containing load, temperature, and wind to forecast one future load value.
+A sequential model uses a multivariate sequence of load, temperature, and wind values to forecast one future load value.

 | I/O Schema | Inputs | Outputs |
 | :--- | :--- | :--- |